CartWebApp/bio-shield-website-ready-player-two/README.md

 ```

 > [!NOTE]
-> If you want a remote function to *not* validate its arguments, simply enter `'unchecked'` for the schema. **This is a security risk and not recommended.
-Remote functions are turned into public endpoints that may be called by anyone, *not* just your application.**
+> If you want a remote function to _not_ validate its arguments, simply enter `'unchecked'` for the schema. **This is a security risk and not recommended.
+Remote functions are turned into public endpoints that may be called by anyone, _not_ just your application.**

+## Build Step

+To improve performance, we provide a build step that minifies your JavaScript with [Terser](https://terser.org) and your CSS with [LightningCSS](https://lightningcss.dev).
+The built code is then put in `src/build`.